srp33/Geney/README.md

 # Geney

 We have created Geney, a Web-based tool for querying large genomic datasets.
 You can find our current working prototype [here](http://45.56.87.243).
-Please let us know what you think!
+We are working to add more datasets and new functionality.
+If there is a publicly available dataset that you would like to be able to query with this tool, please let us know.
+Please also let us know if you have feedback!

 ## Developing Geney